a8f/ride_group/README.md

 ## Development (Android)

 - Set up and run the [server](https://github.com/git-uname/ride_group_server)
-- Set `Server.endpoint` in `lib/server.dart` to the url the server is running on
+- Set `endpoint` in `lib/server.dart` to the url the server is running on
 - Get `google-services.json` from the app in [the Firebase Console](https://console.firebase.google.com) and put it in `android/app/`
     - If you haven't already, you can generate a fingerprint for development to register to the app with `keytool -list -v -keystore ~/.android/dev.keystore -alias dev -storepass android -keypass android`
 - Get a Google Maps API key from the [Maps API console](https://console.cloud.google.com/google/maps-apis/overview) with support for the Android, Places, and Geocoding APIs